psychopy/psychopy/psychopy/demos/builder/README.txt

  - Navon (1977) - global/local processing in perception

  - branchedExp - OK, this one isn't really an experiment.
-It just shows how to do branching in the builder
+It just shows how to do branching in the Builder

 Psychophysics studies
 --------------------------